yezhiyi9670/LuckyTool-relic/README_EN.md

 <p>Extended and optimized Xposed module for ColorOS</p>
 <p>Without the authorization of the developer, unauthorized transfer, reprinting and sharing are prohibited</p>
 </div>

+> This is the source code of an old version (1.1.2) of LuckyTool, with `AppAnalyticsUtils` removed.
+[See here for more info about LuckyTool's repository deletion and the `AppAnalyticsUtils`](https://github.com/Chen-qing31/Evil-LuckyTool).

 ---